SwiftGGTeam/the-swift-programming-language-in-chinese/README.md

 # The Swift Programming Language

-This repository contains the source for *The Swift Programming Language*, which is published on [docs.swift.org][published], and built using [Swift-DocC][docc].
+This repository contains the source for *The Swift Programming Language* (sometimes abbreviated as TSPL), which is published on [docs.swift.org][published] and built using [Swift-DocC][docc].

 ## Contributing